+It’s a biological fact that for both men and women, fertility declines with age.
+So, the longer time a couple waits, the lower is their potential to conceive.
 Several studies show that women younger than 35 and men younger than 40 have a better chance of getting pregnant.
 This goes both for natural pregnancies and with fertility treatments.
-So why is this?

-Why does fertility drop with age?
+So why does fertility drop with age?

 In contrast to the relatively abrupt changes that occur during female menopause, male reproductive function gradually declines during the aging process .